lojainsyed/PIM-compiler/lexical_specification.md

 ## Input language:
-The input language of this compiler is a restricted C language designed  CONSIDERING simple scalar computations and matrix memory accesses for a Processing-in-Memory (PIM) architecture
+The input language of this compiler is a restricted C language considering simple scalar computations and matrix memory accesses for a Processing-in-Memory (PIM) architecture
 The language supports:

 Integer variable declarations

 Reading values from a fixed 2-D matrix M

-Simple arithmetic expressions with exactly one binary operator
+Simple arithmetic expressions with exactly one operator

 Writing computed values back to the matrix